 For example, the McDonald’s CAGR was 8% in 2022, which is not an outrageously high number on its own.
-The payout ratio, on the other hand, was a bit high at 57% and suggests an upcoming slowdown in the pace of dividend increases.
+On the other hand, the payout ratio was a bit high at 57% and suggests an upcoming slowdown in the pace of dividend increases.

 Dividend Capture Strategy for McDonald’s

 To capture the dividend, you must buy the stock before the ex-dividend date to earn the next dividend payment.
-The ex-dividend date is the first day in the quarterly cycle that you can receive the next quarterly dividend payment, but there is a catch.
-To earn the dividend, you must hold the stock until the ex-dividend date or you won't qualify.
+The ex-dividend date is the first day in the quarterly cycle that you can buy the stock and not receive the next quarterly dividend payment.
+To earn the dividend, you must buy the stock before the ex-dividend date and then hold the stock until the ex-dividend date or you won't qualify.